 When these uneasy allies discover the most dangerous secret of all, they must work together despite their differences and put an end to a deadly epidemic — before the Commissioner ends them first.

-This post uses affiliate links and I may receive a small commission for purchases made through my links at no additional cost to you.
+This post uses affiliate links and I may receive a commission for purchases made through my links at no additional cost to you.
 Click here for more info.

 Narrative style: third person | Perspective(s): multiple (Anna, Nathaniel, Eliza)